Keynotes & Workshops

 We recognize that teaching is part art, part technique.
 And we believe that by putting information that synthesizes the best and most up-to-date information on what works into the hands of the faculty who can best use it, we help faculty improve student learning.

-High Impact Instructional Methods
+Evidence-Based Instructional Methods

 The sheer number of instructional choices can be overwhelming for college faculty.
 Yet evidence-based teaching practices have a sufficient body of empirical evidence to document their effectiveness in helping students learn.
 Our experts can share what teaching strategies work to improve student learning in the college classroom.

 Assessing for LearningA meaningful form of course-level assessment

 Assessment can be an educative act, in that students can learn while being assessed.
 Our experts can help faculty seamlessly blend goal setting, instructional activities, and assessment of natural and authentic learning artifacts.

 Simply enter your email below to download pricing information.

 Faculty2Faculty will not share your information with any third party.